 Change in Control.
-In the event a named executive officer's employment is terminated by MSCI without "cause" or by such named executive officer for "good reason," in each case within 24 months following a "change in control" (as such terms are defined in the applicable award agreement), the RSUs will vest and convert into shares on the date of termination of employment and the PSUs will fully time-vest on the date of termination of employment and the PSUs will fully time-vest on the date of termination of employment and the PSUs will fully time-vest on a target level or achievement of the applicable performance metrics for the relevant performance period.
+In the event a named executive officer's employment is terminated by MSCI without "cause" or by such named executive officer for "good reason," in each case within 24 months following a "change in control" (as such terms are defined in the applicable award agreement), the RSUs will vest and convert into shares on the date of termination of employment and the PSUs will fully time-vest on the date of termination of employment and will performance-vest on the effective date of the change in control based on a target level or achievement of the applicable performance metrics for the relevant performance period.
 In the event of a "change of control" (as defined in the applicable award agreement), unvested stock options will fully time-vest and will price-vest by tranche if the pricing conditions for each tranche are satisfied during the 90 days before the change in control.